SebastienFCT/daily-coding-problem/swift/Problem 28/README.md

 }
 ```

+To test the following rule:

-When testing against a single word (the condition `If you can only fit one word on a line, then you should pad the right-hand side with spaces.`), it threw an error as it could not loop through words
+> If you can only fit one word on a line, then you should pad the right-hand side with spaces.

-We can fix this by detecting a single word in a row and appending the remaining space directly:
+I'm running the code against a single word and it fails, this can be fixed by detecting a single word in a row and appending the remaining space directly:

 ```swift
 extension Array where Element == String {